-If you run into issues while designing using our software, you can submit a support ticket directly from AutoCAD (or F/X CAD).
+If you run into issues while designing using our software, you can submit a technical support ticket directly from AutoCAD (or F/X CAD).

 Because we'll need to look at your drawing and the associated project in order to address the issue, you'll need to use our technical support system to attach the drawing and project to the ticket as a zip file.

-Important Note: We cannot diagnose your issue without the appropriate .lfx data files – your Land F/X project and Preference Set.
+We cannot diagnose your issue without the appropriate .lfx data files – your Land F/X project and Preference Set.
 It's extremely important that you also verify that you've included these items in the zip file you send us, along with your DWG drawing file.
 We ask that you use our Support tool to send in your drawing and project.
 This tool automatically creates a zip file of everything we'll need in order to address your technical support issue.

 Before submitting a ticket for a specific drawing, make sure you have the correct Land F/X project assigned to your drawing.
 If you don't already have a Land F/X project assigned to the drawing before submitting your ticket, we will not be able to look at your Land F/X data to resolve the issue.
-How to open an existing Land F/X project

 Once you're sure you have the correct Land F/X project assigned to your drawing, open our Support tool:

 F/X Admin menu

 You'll see the message pictured to the right.

 Click Yes to copy the DWG to the desktop so you can upload it into our technical support system.